-How I do it: When I started this journey I considered the various types of passive income I was aware of at the time, and ticked off property investing to be the most attractive.
+How I do it: When I started this journey I considered the various passive income ideas I was aware of at the time and ticked off property investing to be the most attractive.

 Then I started by setting myself a goal of making 10% of all my monthly income from a passive source.

 I smashed this within 3 – 6 months, and one thing that helped was having the right mindset.
 I’d recommend Think and Grow Rich.

 Once that was smashed, I moved the goal post to 20%.

 Passive income practically starts its journey through your savings.

 What percentage of your disposable income do you consistently save each month?

 Could you challenge yourself to increase your savings rate by another 1% each month?